SakiyaBackups/anti-phish-implementation/README.md

 ## Extra

 This library of this project was made to be very easy to use.
-Keeping that in mind, there is an advanced of this project, which can be found at [SakiyaDev/anti-phish-advanced](https://github.com/SakiyaDev/anti-phish-advanced) on Github, and [anti-phish-advanced](https://www.npmjs.com/package/anti-phish-advanced) on NPM, once it is done!
-(WIP)
+Keeping that in mind, there is an advanced of this project, which can be found at [SakiyaDev/anti-phish-advanced](https://github.com/SakiyaDev/anti-phish-advanced) on Github, and [anti-phish-advanced](https://www.npmjs.com/package/anti-phish-advanced) on NPM.

 ## Contributing